On this Page

 For more information, see Add Loading Splash Screen.
 When you check the Auto Enabled checkbox, it will enable/disable the auto-loading of all splash screens that have previously been added.

 To display splash screens, use the Oculus-specific Blueprints function Add Loading Splash Screen followed by the UE4-standard Show Splash Screen function.
+For Blueprint reference on splash screens, see Splash Screen Blueprints.
 The following examples show how this process works.

 Displaying and Hiding an Oculus Splash Screen

 In the sample below, a splash screen is displayed for 3 seconds, and then hidden.
 Assuming the level is loaded, it will be displayed as soon as the splash screen is hidden: